tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-08-new-section-api-documentation-jobs.md

 ---
-title: 'New section in API documentation course: &quot;The Job market for API technical writers&quot;
+title: "New section in API documentation course: &quot;The Job market for API technical writers&quot;"
 categories:
 - api-doc
 keywords: